 Find grants available to organizations and individuals in Kentucky.
 These include federal grants open to Kentucky applicants, state-level funding from Kentucky agencies, and foundation grants from funders that serve the Kentucky area.

-4 grants in Kentucky
+What grants are open in Kentucky right now?

 Provides reimbursement for Kentucky Proud restaurants, caterers, schools, and other food service participants that source and support local farms.